ucb-bar/hammer/README.md

 Support for additional simulators probably won't be added (as we don't use them), but I'll accept patches.

+### Technology Description Files

+PLSI is designed to support multiple technologies.
+Older PLSI versions allowed users to write technology-specific Makefile fragments, but this was deemed to be too difficult to use.
+Instead of writing Makefile fragments, technologies are now described using JSON files.
+Examples of technology JSON files can be found in src/technologies.
+It's expected that the following keys are defined in a technology JSON file:

+ * "name": A human-readable name for the technology, used for reports and error messages.

+ * "tarball name": The name of a tarball that contains the propritary technology files.
+If your technology doesn't come as a single tarball (for example, it's been extracted by your system administrators) then don't set this key, set "base directory" instead.

+ * "tarball homepage": A URL that describes how to obtain the technology tarball, since they won't be automatically downloadable.
+If your technology doesn't support tarball downloads then don't set this key.

+ * "milkway tech files": A list of tech files that will be used when running milkyway based tools.
+If your technology doesn't support milkyway then don't set this variable.

+ * "openaccess tech files": A list of tech files that will be used when running openaccess based tools.
+If your technology doesn't support openaccess then don't set this variable.

 # Bug Reports